icdar21-mapseg/coco-pano-ext-demo/README.md

-## Ploting Precision/Recall and F-Score Curves
+## Plotting Precision/Recall and F-Score Curves

 We first need to output the precision/recall table of the system as the IoU tolerance threshold increases.
 This is mostly the same code as previously but with the extra parameter `output_scores=True`.